 As well as the bed, think about other important furnishings and features that will tell the story of your room.
 You could even add interesting accessories to the bed to make it a decor piece in itself.
 Upholstering a headboard, for example, can be really effective.
 Opt for patterned or plain for a plush or relaxed feel.

 Lighting is a key feature when it comes to setting a mood and creating an atmosphere.
 Make the most of your natural light for a real soothing feel.
-Set off your windows with soft or focal point drapes.
+Set off your bedroom windows with soft or focal point drapes.
 Blinds are also great for a more contemporary feel as they are unfussy and sleek.
 Match the curtains with the bedding to create a sense of harmony that will aid the tone of the room, and to really help reinstate the feeling of the relaxing refuge.